 When Ellen pointed out that it's hard for Khloé to breathe, perhaps because of the tight dress she was wearing, Khloé said that it's not the tight clothing that makes it difficult for her to breathe but, rather, just the walking around.
 That's why said she hopes people don't just assume that she's fat.

 While these are Khloé's own feelings about maternity clothes, and she's certainly entitled to her own opinion, her feelings are quite problematic — especially the fact that she's concerned about looking "just fat."
 Why?
 Well, fat isn’t a negative word, yet that’s how she uses it.
 Being "fat" isn’t inherently unhealthy, either, and perpetuating that idea is the result of nothing but fatphobia.
 According to Medical Daily, body mass index (BMI), which is where we get the idea that being "fat" is bad, is not a good indication of one's health.

 All women's bodies respond to pregnancy differently.
-Remember model Sarah Stage who made headlines in 2015 for maintaining a six pack throughout her pregnancy?
-She is shocking followers again weighing in at 137 pounds during her current pregnancy, according to E!.
-And then take Khloé's sister Kim Kardashian, who reportedly gained 70 pounds during pregnancy, according to Metro.
+You might remember model Sarah Stage who caused an uproar in 2015 for maintaining a six pack throughout her pregnancy?
+Well, she is shocking followers once again by weighing in at 137 pounds during her current pregnancy, according to E!.
+And then there is Khloé's sister, Kim Kardashian, who reportedly gained 70 pounds during pregnancy, according to Metro.